Yorafa/coursenote/docs/Algorithm & Data Structure/csc236/Graph.md

 -   **acyclic**: no cycle in graph
 -   **independent set**: $I \subseteq V$ , $\forall v,u\in I, \nexists e\in E, e = \{v,u\}\lor e=\{u,v\} \implies I$ is an independent set
 -   In an undirected graph, the **degree** of a vertex $\nu$ is the number of edges incident on $\nu$ .
 In a directed graph, the **in-degree** of vertex $\nu$  is the number of edges incident to $\nu$  (the size of set $\{(x,\nu):x\in E\}$) and the **out-degree** is the number of edges incident from *v* (the size of set $\{(\nu,x):x\in E\}$).
+- A **connected component** is a group of nodes that are connected by edges

 **Tree**: a graph are connected and acyclic